protocolbuffers/protocolbuffers.github.io/content/programming-guides/proto3.md

 *   `deprecated` (field option): If set to `true`, indicates that the field is deprecated and should not be used by new code.
 In most languages this has no actual effect.
 In Java, this becomes a `@Deprecated` annotation.
+For C++, clang-tidy will generate warnings whenever deprecated fields are used.
 In the future, other language-specific code generators may generate deprecation annotations on the field's accessors, which will in turn cause a warning to be emitted when compiling code which attempts to use the field.
 If the field is not used by anyone and you want to prevent new users from using it,